 Write a shopping list before you leave the house (and also while you’re not hungry).
 This will help you to stick to the plan and only buy what you need for the meals you have planned for the week ahead.

 When you have to buy processed food, try to get into the habit of reading the labels as you shop.

 Most people tend to spend 10 seconds or less studying the food labels on products they buy, but it’s important you know what it is you’re eating – especially if you’re trying to up your intake of whole foods.
 Some foods may be fairly low in calories but offer almost no nutritional value, like potato chips.
-Check out government websites, like the FDA, to learn more about reading food labels.
+Check our other article, to learn more about reading food labels.

 Make a conscious effort to read food labels, and in addition to looking at the calorie and fat content, ensure the food contains no artificial additives or preservatives wherever possible.